4rkal/blog/content/posts/coldstorage.md

 {{< /admonition>}}
 After the image is written you will have to boot to your usb.

-First you will however it is recommended that you disconnect any ethernet/other cables plugged in so that it is trully offline.
+First however it is recommended that you disconnect any ethernet/other cables plugged in so that it is trully offline.

 You can also [disable wifi and bluetooth from the bios](https://www.google.com/search?q=disable+wifi+and+bluetooth+bios) .
 "Advanced" users only don't be retarded